 Listed below are scholarships available for undergraduate and graduate students seeking an Illinois educator teaching license through Wheaton College.
 In addition Wheaton College offers specific information and support for fellowships and scholarships, including the Sallberg Scholarship, a merit-based award the students with financial need and majoring in Business, Education, Science or the Conservatory of Music.

-Other scholarships of note are the Golden Apple Scholars Program for aspiring teachers, which is only open to freshman and sophomores who are willing to teaching in an Illinois school of need for 5 years after graduation.
+Other scholarships of note are the Golden Apple Scholars Program for aspiring teachers, which is only open to freshman and sophomores who are willing to teach in an Illinois school of need for 5 years after graduation.
 Recipients receive up to $23,000 in scholarship funds toward college tuition over four years at Wheaton.
 And the Minority Teachers of Illinois (MTI) Scholarship program is open to students of an ethnic minority background and offers up to $5,000 per year if the recipient agrees to teach in Illinois schools with student enrollments of 30% (or more) students of color.

 Students seeking bilingual and ESL endorsements should be aware of these scholarships: Illinois TESOL/Bilingual Education scholarships are open to students seeking either of these endorsements and offer $1,000 for MAT students and $500 for undergraduates.
 Deadline: 1st Friday in January.
 The National Association of Bilingual Education offers an annual scholarship for those pursuing a career in bilingual education.
 Applicants must be accepted into WheTEP in order to apply for this $2,000 award and the application deadline is Dec.
 31st.

 Scholarship Selection Process

 The criteria for each of these may scholarships vary, but recipients for the following scholarships must be accepted into WheTEP.
 Faculty members of the Department of Education, in consultation with the Office of Financial Aid, apply the criteria to the applicants.
 Applications are available through the Department of Education in February of each year and must be submitted by the first week of March.
 Complete the Scholarship Application here.